-This article covered some of the more blatant types of microaggressions against clients, and these are likely to committed by therapists without proper multicultural education.
+This article covered some of the more blatant types of microaggressions against clients, and these are likely to be committed by therapists without proper multicultural education.
 There are also a number of mistakes made by more egalitarian therapists who genuinely want to avoid offending clients and may work hard to prevent being racist.
 Errors made by such therapists may be in the area of patronization, idealizing the client’s culture, and excusing dysfunctional behavior as culturally normative.
 We discuss these types of microaggressions in my next article.

-Dr. Williams offers a monthly webinar for therapists on understanding and connecting with African American clients.
+I offer a monthly webinar for therapists on understanding and connecting with African American clients.
 Visit TZK Seminars to learn more and/or register (6 CEUs).

 Have you experienced a microaggression from a therapist?
 Have you made such a blunder as a therapist?
 I’d love to hear about your experience.
 Make a comment below.
 Please be sensitive and respectful.